-GOP Tax Reform Flim-Flammery
+The GOP Tax Reform Plan Is Pure Flim-Flammery

-President Donald Trump gave a speech today in Missouri, on the subject of tax reform.
+President Donald Trump gave a speech Wednesday in Missouri, on the subject of tax reform.
 True to form, it was light on details and contained almost no actual numbers.
-The entire speech was designed to repackage "trickle-down economics" one more time, and sell it as "populism" to the people who voted for Trump.
-It remains to be seen how effective this will be, but at least Trump is making the attempt to sell one of his agenda items directly to the populace -- something that was noticeably absent in the fight over repealing and replacing Obamacare.
+The entire speech was designed to repackage “trickle-down economics” one more time, and sell it as “populism” to the people who voted for Trump.
+It remains to be seen how effective this will be, but at least Trump is making the attempt to sell one of his agenda items directly to the populace ― something that was noticeably absent in the fight over repealing and replacing Obamacare.
 Maybe this time will be different, Team Trump seems to be calculating.
-Maybe Trump'll be able to sell the tired old GOP idea of: "Let's give your boss a big huge tax cut, and then maybe some shred of it will eventually trickle down to you" to his voters.
-Republicans seem to have an endless capacity for believing this (and an equally infinite capacity to ignore all the other times when it didn't work out as well for the middle class as promised), so perhaps Trump can get his voters excited about slashing corporate tax rates this time around, too.
+Maybe Trump will be able to sell the tired old GOP idea of “giving your boss a big huge tax cut and hoping, maybe, some shred of it will eventually trickle down to you” to his voters.
+Republicans seem to have an endless capacity for believing this (and an equally infinite capacity to ignore all the other times when it didn’t work out as well for the middle class as promised), so perhaps Trump can get his voters excited about slashing corporate tax rates this time around, too.

-This time around, the GOP "tax reform" flim-flammery has already ramped up, even though few are paying attention.
+This time around, the GOP “tax reform” flim-flammery has already ramped up, even though few are paying attention.
 The original plan was supposed to go something like this: repeal and replace Obamacare quickly, then immediately move to comprehensive tax reform and get it done before the August congressional break.
 Obviously, things have not worked out according to this plan.
-The failed obsession with destroying healthcare for millions of Americans took up a whole lot of time, and thus pushed tax reform right off the calendar.
-And when Congress returns to work next month, they'll have a whole lot of must-pass items with built-in deadlines to deal with -- before they even get around to changing the tax code to benefit millionaires.
-Since it's already looking like the Republican Congress is going to punt on creating a full budget for next year, this means that they'll probably be busy squabbling about budget items from now until Christmas.
+The failed obsession with destroying health care for millions of Americans took up a whole lot of time, and thus pushed tax reform right off the calendar.
+And when Congress returns to work next month, they’ll have a whole lot of must-pass items with built-in deadlines to deal with ― before they even get around to changing the tax code to benefit millionaires.
+Since it’s already looking like the Republican Congress is going to punt on creating a full budget for next year, this means that they’ll probably be busy squabbling about budget items from now until Christmas.
 This leaves little available time or attention to dealing with the tax code.

 If the current rumors from Congress are to be believed, this grand scheme has already been chucked out the window.
 When taxes are cut, to remain “revenue-neutral” means having to raise taxes elsewhere to make up the difference.
 This would be done (according to Republicans, including Trump) by “closing loopholes used by special interests.”
 Except that the “loopholes” they were eyeing to “close” were hardly for “special interests,” but instead were things like the deduction for state income taxes and the mortgage interest deduction, both of which are used by millions of middle-class families each and every year.
 All so Republicans could slash corporate tax rates, of course.